Zond failed missions: Zond L1S-1

 Zond L1S-1 failed on 21 February 1969, this was the first launch of the N-1 rocket, a super heavy-lift launch vehicle built to send a crewed Soviet spacecraft to the Moon, like the United States Apollo program.
-Just 66 seconds after liftoff the engine's turbopumps exploded.
+Pyrotechnics and propellant leaks led to electrical interference in the KORD avionics system.
+At 68.7 seconds into flight these electrical failures caused the KORD system to shut down all 28 remaining engines.

 Zond L1S-2

 The Zond L1S-2 (Zond-M 2) mission was to be the second test of the N-1 rocket engine, moded SL-15/N-1.
 Zond L1S-1, the first test N-1 rocket, had failed on 21 February 1969.
 L1S-2 - Zond-M 2 had a Zond capsule with Moon landing site cameras and a test Soviet Moon lander.
 L1S-2 goal was to put the lander into lunar orbit.
 Zond L1S-2 launched on 3 July 1969 at 23:18:32 Moscow time.
 A few seconds after liftoff, with the rocket at an altitude of about 180 meters, the main engines shut down.
-The powerful N-1 rocket crashed back on to launchpad and exploded 18 seconds after liftoff.
+The powerful N-1 rocket crashed back onto the launchpad and exploded 18 seconds after liftoff.
 The massive explosion destroyed Pad 110 East (110/38) at the Baikonur Cosmodrome.
-The Zond escape tower fired and the capsule landed clear of launchpad, about 1 km away.
+The Zond escape tower fired and the capsule landed clear of the launchpad, about 1 km away.
 It was determined that engine 8's oxygen pump had failed and exploded.
 The explosion damaged the engine, which started an automatic shutdown of all the other engines.

 Two more subsequent tests of the N1 rocket failed: Soyuz 7K-L1E No.1 and Soyuz 7K-LOK No.1.
-With these four failures, the N-1 manned lunar program was canceled.
+With these four failures, the N-1 crewed lunar program was canceled.
 NASA used the Saturn V rocket for lunar missions, a super lift rocket like the N-1.